 Kane has goal, assist in Blackhawks' 3-2 win over Predators

-Chicago Blackhawks goalie Corey Crawford blocks a shot by Nashville Predators left wing Kevin Fiala , of Switzerland, during the second period of an NHL hockey game Thursday, Dec.
-29, 2016, in Nashville, Tenn. less Chicago Blackhawks goalie Corey Crawford blocks a shot by Nashville Predators left wing Kevin Fiala , of Switzerland, during the second period of an NHL hockey game Thursday, Dec.
-29, 2016, in ... more Nashville Predators center Mike Fisher scores a goal against Chicago Blackhawks goalie Corey Crawford during the third period of an NHL hockey game Thursday, Dec.
+Nashville Predators center Mike Fisher scores a goal against Chicago Blackhawks goalie Corey Crawford during the third period of an NHL hockey game Thursday, Dec.
 29, 2016, in Nashville, Tenn.
+Also defending for the Blackhawks is Duncan Keith .

 Add your comments below